Large volume fibred knots of fixed genus

 \begin{theorem} For every $g > 1$ and every $V > 0$ there is a knot $w \subset S^3$ with the following properties. \begin{enumerate} \item $S^3 - w$ is fibred over the circle, with fibre of genus $g$. \item $S^3 - w$ is hyperbolic, with volume at least $V$. \item Longitudinal surgery on $w$ is hyperbolic, with volume at least $V$. \end{enumerate} \end{theorem}

 \begin{remark} In the opposite direction, the two-bridge knots with continued fraction $[2g - 1, 1, 2]$ are hyperbolic and fibred of genus $g$, with bounded volume as $g \to \infty$. \end{remark}

 \refthm{BigKnots} answers a question posed by Reid.
-Our proof of \refthm{BigKnots} also produces a family of fibred hyperbolic knots in $S^2 \times S^1$, of fixed genus, whose double branched covers have unbounded volume.
+Our proof also provides a family of fibred hyperbolic knots in $S^2 \times S^1$, of fixed genus, whose double branched covers have unbounded volume.
 This answers a special case of a question posed by Hirose, Kalfagianni, and Kin~\cite[Question~4]{HiroseKalfagianniKin22}.
 For more details, see \refrem{Other}.

 \begin{proof}[Proof of \refthm{BigKnots}] Fix $g > 1$.
 Let $\calB_{2g + 1}$ be the braid group on $2g+1$ strands.
 Let $\sigma_i$ be the positive half-twist between the $i^\thsup$ and $(i+1)^\thsup$ strands.
 We define the following braids.